MiernickiElijah/MiernickiElijah/README.md

 ⚡ Relevant Achievements:
 + Bachelor's in Business Management and Administration from the University of Minnesota
 + Master's in Exercise Science from Concordia University St. Paul
-+ Certified personal traininer and nutrtion coach through NASM and Precision Nutrition respectively.
++ Certified personal traininer and nutrition coach through NASM and Precision Nutrition respectively.
 + Over 11 years of customer service and sales experience in mutliple industries and levels.